howtographql/howtographql/src/pages/tutorials/graphql/basics/3-big-picture.md

 It's important to note that GraphQL is actually *transport-layer agnostic*.
 This means it can potentially be used with any available network protocol.
 So, it is potentially possible to implement a GraphQL server based on TCP, WebSockets, etc.

 GraphQL also doesn't care about the database or the format that is used to store the data.
-You could use a SQL database like AWS Aurora or a NoSQL database like MongoDB.
+You could use a SQL database like [AWS Aurora](https://aws.amazon.com/rds/aurora) or a NoSQL database like [MongoDB](https://www.mongodb.com/).

 ![](http://imgur.com/kC0cFk7.png)
+*A standard greenfield architecture with one GraphQL server that connects to a single database.*

 #### 2. GraphQL layer that integrates existing systems